High Arches

 Hindfoot-driven cavus (hindfoot varus, calcaneal inversion)

-Rigid cavus increases lateral column loading
+Rigid cavus increasing lateral column loading

 Neuromuscular conditions (variable severity)